jwallaceni/enum/README.md

 ### ./dirb.sh [domain] [output file]

-Perform a directory brute force with dirb using the wordlist /usr/share/wordlists/dirb/common.txt
+Perform a directory brute force with dirb using the wordlist /usr/share/wordlists/dirb/common.txt and output results to a file

 ### ./reverseiplookup.sh [IP address]